felleslosninger/eudiw-oauth-server/README.md

 # eudiw-ca-service
-EUDIW oAuth2 Server is an oauth server in front of ID-porten for wallet.
+EUDIW oAuth2 Server is an oauth2-server in front of ID-porten for authenticate users through ID-porten for Wallet.